 If audited, the Wisconsin Department of Revenue requires the seller to have a correctly filled out Form S-211 Resale Exemption Certificate.
 Without it correctly filled out, the seller could end up owing sales taxes that should have been collected from the buyer in addition to penalties and interest.

 Steps for filling out Form S-211 Wisconsin Sales and Use Tax Exemption Certificate

-Step 1 – Begin by downloading the Wisconsin Resale Exemption Certificate Form S-211
+Step 1 – Begin by downloading the Wisconsin Resale Exemption Certificate Form S-211.

-Step 2 – Indicate whether the certificate is for a single purchase or continuous purchases.
+Step 2 – Indicate whether the certificate is for a single purchase or ongoing purchases.
 If the retailer is expected to be purchasing items frequently from the seller, instead of completing a resale certificate for every invoice, continuous (also known as a blanket certificate) should be checked.

-Step 3 – Identify the name, address, type of business and Tax ID Number or FEIN of the buyer.
+Step 3 – Identify the name, address, type of business, and Tax ID Number or FEIN of the buyer.

-Step 4 – Enter the name and address of the seller
+Step 4 – Enter the name and address of the seller.

 Step 5 – Check the reason for exemption.
-Most businesses purchasing merchandise to resell will choose the first box, “Resale”.
-If so, enter the purchaser’s seller’s permit or use tax certificate number.
+Most businesses purchasing merchandise to resell will choose the first box, “Resale.”
+If so, enter the purchaser’s Seller’s Permit or Use Tax Certificate Number.

 Step 6 – The purchaser will certify the property being purchased is for resale and sign and date the certificate.

-The resale certificate is kept on file by the seller and is not filed with the state.
+The Sales Tax Exemption Certificate is kept on file by the seller and is not filed with the state of Wisconsin.